kierawilson25/CustomerManagement/README.md

 ## About

-This is a cutomer management system built for my spray tanning business SunnySkn.
+This is a cutomer management system built for a spray tanning business SunnySkn.

+In the System you can add customers, add appointments, view profits by month, search customers, view appointments.

+This project exhibits an understanding of

+**Fundamental Java Concept**

+- Object Oriented Programing
+- Polymorphism
+- Encapsulation
+- Abstraction
+- Inheritance

 ## Dependency Management